What’s New in OData Version 4.01

 The logical and arithmetic operators, as well as the built-in functions that can be used in $filter and $orderby, are case-insensitive in version 4.01.

-Instance Annotation values can now be used in $filter and $orderby expressions.
+Instance annotation values can now be used in $compute, $expand, $filter, $orderby, and $select.

 The comparison operator eq allows comparing ordered collections, unordered collections, collections of entities, and single entities, and supports comparing nullable single-valued navigation paths to null.

 Version 4.0 allows casting primitive values to string values using their literal representation used in payloads.
 Version 4.01 allows the inverse operation: casting a string value that is a literal representation of a primitive value to that primitive value.
-This includes the WKT format for Geo types.
+This includes the WKT format for Geo types, and datetime values without explicit time zone to Edm.DateTimeOffset.

 Version 4.0 optionally allows structural casting of entities and complex instances to arbitrary structured types by casting identically named properties.
 This is deprecated with version 4.01; structured types can only be cast to a direct or indirect base type.
 In addition, a type cast segment can be used to treat instances of one type as a type outside the hierarchy where that treatment is meaningful to the service (for example, to treat an automobile as a connected device, without requiring that automobile derive from connected device).